jonkit/jonkit.github.io/_posts/2018-01-20-setting-up-a-raspberry-pi-zero-w-for-homebridge.md

 You can confirm you have installed this version of node with the command `node -v`

-Now install git with the command `sudo apt-get install git`
+Now install git with the command:

+`sudo apt-get install git`

-Finally, install several other required dependencies with the command `sudo apt-get install libavahi-compat-libdnssd-dev`
+Finally, install several other required dependencies with the command:

+`sudo apt-get install libavahi-compat-libdnssd-dev`

-To install homebridge, run `sudo npm install -g --unsafe-perm homebridge`
+To install homebridge, run:

+`sudo npm install -g --unsafe-perm homebridge`

 This is where I would install all of the plugins you know you want.
-I was only doing this to add support the Harmony Hub, so I installed that plugin with `sudo npm install -g homebridge-harmonyhub`
+I was only doing this to add support the Harmony Hub, so I installed that plugin with:

+`sudo npm install -g homebridge-harmonyhub`

-You can confirm that homebridge has been installed by trying to run it with the command, `homebridge`
+You can confirm that homebridge has been installed by trying to run it with the command:

+`homebridge`

 You may see several warnings but ultimately it should launch and give you a HomeKit code to use to add homebridge to the Home.app.

 Now we need to setup the config.json file.
 If homebridge is still running, use `control+c` to quit it.

+Change into the homebridge directory with:

+`cd .homebridge`

-Change into the homebridge directory with `cd .homebridge` and create the config.json file with `sudo nano config.json`
+and create the config.json file with:

+`sudo nano config.json`

 You can copy the config.json file from the homebridge GitHub repo and edit it to add support for all of the plugins you installed (each plugin page should have specific instructions).
 Within the config.json file I usually alter the `username` value as well as the HomeKit `pin` value.
 I’m not sure if this matters but I assume there is at least some risk using all of the defaults.